learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## Explained Variance

-> __The explained variance tells us how much information (variance) can be attributed to each of the principal components__

-We can see above that the three classes in the dataset remain well separable. iris-virginica and iris-versicolor could be better separated, but we have to remember that we just reduced the size of dimensions to half. the cost-performance trade-off is something that data scientists often have to come across.
-In order to get a better idea around how much variance of the original dataset is explained in principal components, we can use the attribute `explained_variance_ratio_`.

-- Check the explained variance of the two principal components using `explained_variance_ratio_`
+You can see above that the three classes in the dataset are fairly well separable.
+As such, this compressed representation of the data is probably sufficient for the classification task at hand.
+Compare the variance in the overall dataset to that captured from your two primary components.

 ```python